LLNL/ExaCA/examples/README.md

 added to the ExaCA CMake build, use an absolute file path, or a path relative to the ExaCA source.

-Problems of type R rely on a third file for temperature input, with the path and name of this file given in the master input file.
+Problems of type R or RM rely on a third file for temperature input, with the path and name of this file given in the master input file.
 Examples of these temperature field assembly files are given in `examples/Temperatures/T_SimpleRaster.txt` and